CEMEX Track

 Discovery

-I started by visiting the customer at their global headquarters in Monterrey, Mexico.
-I met key stakeholders, learned how the business currently operated, and went on construction site visits to see how their customers worked with the business.
+I met key stakeholders, learned how the business currently operated, and went on construction site visits to see how their customers worked and hear first hand what challenges they face day to day on the jobsite.

 Definition and alignment